reef-defi/reef-docs/content/docs/prologue/introduction.md

 ---
 title: "Introduction"
 description: "Reef Chain is an EVM compatible chain for DeFi.
 You can use this guide to learn how to write and deploy Solidity smart contracts."
-lead: "Reef Chain is an EVM compatible chain for DeFi.
-You can use this guide to learn how to write and deploy Solidity smart contracts."
+lead: "Reef Chain is an EVM compatible chain for DeFi with NPoS consensus."
 date: 2020-10-06T08:48:57+00:00
 lastmod: 2020-10-06T08:48:57+00:00
 draft: false